Last Updated: 14 Nov 2017

 This circuit provides a reasonable float charge to keep the starting battery always at 100 percent, just like in your car.
 A true starting battery with thin, large surface area plates and a high CCA/MCA rating is great for starting your engine and will last as long as your house bank if kept this way.
 And it's all automatic with no risk of inadvertently disconnecting the house bank from its alternator charging source.
 I also keep a couple of spare diodes and thermal circuit breakers aboard just in case.
 Now in 2007 I'm still using the same system and it has worked flawlessly since installation.

 n any case I've been using this electrical layout for the past year and a half, and I'm convinced that it's the perfect system for our boat.
-A small diagram is in the Everfair catalog or contact them in Punta Gorda, Fl at 941-575-4080 for more detailed info.
-Online, here.
+A small diagram (source unknown) is here:

 17 Oct 09